Harikeshav-Shekar/Client-Server-TCP-Architecture/README.md

 # TCP Client Server

-My implementation of a multithreaded TCP Client/Server written in C++.
-The purpose of this project was to grasp the concepts of socket programming, utilize the pthread library to manage threads and synchronise them using mutexes and condition variables.
+This is an implementation of a multithreaded TCP Client/Server written in C++.
 TCP is a reliable protocol that guarantees that the data remain intact and arrive in the same order in which they were sent.
 While, multithreading allows multiple clients to connect and interact with the server in tandem, without significant drop-offs in transmission time.

 ## Implementation